ChrisBoettner/LinLogScale/README.md

 # LinLogScale

-This repository provides a custom symmetrical linear-logarithmic (`linlog`) scale for Matplotlib, inspired by the symlog scale.
+This repository provides a custom linear-logarithmic (`linlog`) scale for Matplotlib, inspired by the symlog scale.
 The scale is logarithmic up a a certain threshold value, after which it becomes linear.

 ## Features

-1. **Custom Symmetrical Log Transformation**: Provides both forward and inverse transformations.
+1. **Custom LinLog Transformation**: Provides both forward and inverse transformations.
 2. **Formatter for Log-Linear Scales**: Suitable for data that transitions between log and linear scales.
 3. **Custom Locator**: Combines both logarithmic and linear scales.
 4. **Integration with Matplotlib**: Can be easily incorporated into Matplotlib plots.